 Historically, it was not the first option for shoppers but the scene is gradually evolving because of the opening of huge shopping malls such as Brookfield Place.
 Due to the recent development of Hub with 11 subway lines, transportation has become more convenient.

 If you wish to move in here, you shall make up your mind of paying a minimum of $2,500 for a single bedroom unit in Battery Park City.

 Location: Gramercy Park extends along Park Avenue to the west and is bordered by the East River to the east.

 It has the distinction of Manhattan’s only park with private space.
 It is commonly known as a rich neighborhood as well as the island’s prettiest corner.
 Gramercy Park is within a walking distance of Chelsea.
 People who live here may enjoy Union Square Park and Madison Square Park within a walking distance.

 The area has the finest restaurants in New York and traditional taverns.
 Living in a small one-bedroom here is likely to cost you $2,500 per month and a luxury apartment with space almost costs $4,000.

 Living in Manhattan comes with a heavy cost.
 However, the experience is worth gold.
-If you can sponsor your living in NYC, move in any neighborhood of Manhattan and do not give it a second thought.
+If you can sponsor your living in NYC, move to any neighborhood of Manhattan, and do not give it a second thought.